 We endorse the University’s statement of commitment to a compassionate, equitable, and just society.
 Our fellowship and department are committed to anti-racism, and seeks to foster a culture of diversity, equity, & inclusion.

 Fellowship Application Process 2021-22

-The 2020 application cycle is now closed.
-On May 18th, 2020, letters indicating invitation, no invitation, or wait-listing were sent to all candidates who submitted applications through ERAS.
-If you have not received a notification letter, please contact Nikki Dotter firstname.lastname@example.org
+The 2021 application cycle is now closed!
+On May 17th, 2021, letters indicating invitation, no invitation, or wait-listing were sent out to all candidates who submitted applications through ERAS.
+If you have any questions about the application cycle, please contact Nikki Dotter firstname.lastname@example.org